Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/tinytreats-introduction.md

 We'll use ASP.NET Core Identity to implement authentication and authorization in our application.

-## Organizing Authentication Endpoints
+## Project Structure

-In our approach, we'll organize our authentication endpoints in a separate file, following the pattern of separating endpoints by functionality.
+In our approach, we'll organize our authentication endpoints, models, and DTOs in separate files, following the pattern of separating endpoints by functionality.
 This approach offers several benefits:

 1. **Better organization** - Authentication endpoints are grouped together, making them easier to find and modify.
 2. **Improved maintainability** - The `Program.cs` file remains clean and focused on configuration.